Mastogloia Sea: Disputed status

 Many researchers have been unwilling to recognize the Mastogloia Sea as a separate stage in the development of the Baltic Sea, favouring including it in either the Ancylus Lake stage or the Littorina Sea stage.

 In stratigraphy of Baltic sediments the Mastogloia stage is difficult to detect, its sediments being visibly identical to those of the Ancylus Lake.
 Even the fossil diatom content of the phase's sediments – cited by researchers as the key method of distinguishing deposits of different Baltic stages – is ambiguous, in many places showing no difference from that of Ancylus deposits, and at best including an admixture of Mastogloia diatoms in an otherwise typical Ancylus flora.
 Deposits of the Littorina Sea phase show a drastic change both in the visible characteristics of the sediment and its diatoms.
 Some academics prefer to include the phase as the early Littorina Sea stage, being the time after resumption of a marine (sea) connection.

 In spite of these objections, though, the concept of the phase persists in literature concerning the development of the Baltic Sea.
 It has been noted that it is useful in maintaining the clarity of the system, delimiting the period with undeniable if slight marine influence following the fall of the Ancylus Lake to sea level that pre-dates the great changes from the outset of the Littorina Sea stage.
+The concept is now generally adopted, admittedly under the name initial Littorina Sea stage.